GraphiaX/GraphiaX/README.md

 GraphiaX Frontend Docker image: https://hub.docker.com/repository/docker/dilmi0000/graphiax-frontend/general

-We will focus more on the backend.
+Note: We will focus more on the backend.

 # Backend